iamkirankumaryadav/DAX/Date Table & Time Intelligence.md

 - And we cannot customize the auto generated date and time.
 - The range it selects is unpredective ( Starting Date will be the Birtdate of a Customer which can be more than 100 years )

-### CALENDARAUTO

-`CALENDARAUTO` : Automatically creates a calendar table based on the dataset content.

 ### CALENDAR

-We can manually specify `Start` date and `End` date.
+Returns a table with one column of all dates between `Start` and `End` date.

 ```
 CALENDAR (